 They’ve got a selection of Scottish labels, including more commonly known distilleries like Glenmorangie, Glenlivet, and Lagavulin along with rarer bottles of Ardbeg and Hunter Laing.
-Prices start from $16 per dram, but of course, that depends on your choice of whisky.
-To try a few, opt for the Whisky Flight where you’ll taste three 20ml pours for $68.
+Prices start from $24 per dram, but of course, that depends on your choice of whisky.
+To try a few, opt for the Whisky Flight where you’ll taste three 20ml pours from $68.

 Wines, craft beers, and bespoke cocktails are available here too, if you’re looking for a change of pace.

 Quaich Bar – pronounced like “Quake” – refers to the Scottish drinking bowl, so it comes as no surprise whatsoever that their menu’s mostly made up of Scottish labels.
-If you’re new to the world of whisky, then order their Introductory Tasting Set where you can taste 5 whiskies for $40++.
+If you’re spoilt for choice, then opt for one of their Tasting Experience Sets, where you can taste 4 different 15ml pours for $77++.
 Prices start from $17 per dram but can also reach hundreds of dollars for rarer pours.

 Take a swig of whisky neat, but if needed, add a few drops of mineral water in for a greater depth of smoky flavour.
 If peckish, Quaich also serves up charcuterie platters of iberian ham and smoked salmon.